mediascape/sequencer/API/Sequencer/README.md

 - sortedarraybinary.js : datastructure : efficient ordering and lookup of floats
 - multimap.js : datastructure : (key,value) map supporting multiple values on single key
 - timeoututils.js : timeout mechanism, improving setTimeout() by wrapping it.
+- arraysequencer.js : sequencer specializiation for timed data in static array

 ## Sequencer Module
 The sequencer module defines a Sequencer object and an Interval object.
 The Sequencer works on Intervals.
 Additionally, an inherit function is available, allowing the Sequencer to be specialized through inheritance.